xuan07472/ultralytics/docs/usage/python.md

 ---
 comments: true
-description: Integrate YOLOv8 in Python.
-Load, use pretrained models, train, and infer images.
-Export to ONNX.
-Track objects in videos.
+description: Boost your Python projects with object detection, segmentation and classification using YOLOv8.
+Explore how to load, train, validate, predict, export, track and benchmark models with ease.
+keywords: YOLOv8, Ultralytics, Python, object detection, segmentation, classification, model training, validation, prediction, model export, benchmark, real-time tracking
 ---

 # Python Usage

 Welcome to the YOLOv8 Python Usage documentation!
 This guide is designed to help you seamlessly integrate YOLOv8 into your Python projects for object detection, segmentation, and classification.
 Here, you'll learn how to load and use pretrained models, train new models, and perform predictions on images.
 The easy-to-use Python interface is a valuable resource for anyone looking to incorporate YOLOv8 into their Python projects, allowing you to quickly implement advanced object detection capabilities.
 Let's get started!

 For example, users can load a model, train it, evaluate its performance on a validation set, and even export it to ONNX format with just a few lines of code.

 !!! example "Python"

     ```python
     from ultralytics import YOLO

     # Create a new YOLO model from scratch
     model = YOLO('yolov8n.yaml')

     # Load a pretrained YOLO model (recommended for training)
     model = YOLO('yolov8n.pt')

     # Train the model using the 'coco128.yaml' dataset for 3 epochs
     results = model.train(data='coco128.yaml', epochs=3)

     # Evaluate the model's performance on the validation set
     results = model.val()

     # Perform object detection on an image using the model
     results = model('https://ultralytics.com/images/bus.jpg')

     # Export the model to ONNX format
     success = model.export(format='onnx')
     ```

 ## [Train](../modes/train.md)

 Train mode is used for training a YOLOv8 model on a custom dataset.
 In this mode, the model is trained using the specified dataset and hyperparameters.
 The training process involves optimizing the model's parameters so that it can accurately predict the classes and locations of objects in an image.

 !!! example "Train"